rhyven/ericlight.com/content/Tech/wg2.md

-Title: Wireguard - Part Three (Troubleshooting)
+Title: WireGuard - Part Three (Troubleshooting)
 Author: Eric Light
-Tags: Tech, Security, Wireguard, Networking, Linux
+Tags: Tech, Security, WireGuard, Networking, Linux
 Date: 2017-06-12

-This is part of my [brief]({filename}wg0.md) [series]({filename}wg1.md) on [Wireguard](https://wireguard.io/).
-I'm pretty enamoured with Wireguard and the way it works, but there were a couple slightly curly bits that I needed to get my head around.
+This is part of my [brief]({filename}wg0.md) [series]({filename}wg1.md) on [WireGuard](https://wireguard.com/).
+I'm pretty enamoured with WireGuard and the way it works, but there were a couple slightly curly bits that I needed to get my head around.
 This troubleshooting guide is a rough dump of the issues I had, and how I fixed them.

 Gotten Stuck?